BTG Pactual to exit all non-core businesses, chairman says

-SAO PAULO (Reuters) - Grupo BTG Pactual SA’s (BPAC3.SA) sale of a 12 percent stake in Brazilian hospital chain Rede D‘Or São Luiz SA marks the first of many divestments that will help the bank exit market segments other than banking, Chairman Persio Arida told Reuters on Wednesday.
+SAO PAULO, Dec 2 (Reuters) - Grupo BTG Pactual SA’s sale of a 12 percent stake in Brazilian hospital chain Rede D‘Or São Luiz SA marks the first of many divestments that will help the bank exit market segments other than banking, Chairman Persio Arida told Reuters on Wednesday.

 The plan to “dismantle all activities that don’t fit in BTG Pactual’s core activities is being organized,” Arida said in a phone interview.
 He declined to elaborate on the plan.